-No-see-ums (Culicoides) are minute flies barely visible to the eye.
+No-see-ums (Culicoides and other species) are minute flies barely visible to the eye.
 Also known as punkies, biting midges or 5-0s, for their propensity to come out around 5 p.m., they make their presence known with painful bites.
 If you enjoy spending time outdoors in the summertime, you may have encountered no-see-ums.
 Learning how to repel them and can help you enjoy gardening or relaxing outside without those pesky insect bites.

 Fighting the Bite